-A Social Insurance Number (SIN) is assigned to Canadian citizens, as well as all Canadian residents, whether they be temporary or permanent residents, to work in Canada.
+A Social Insurance Number (SIN) is assigned to Canadian citizens and all Canadian residents, whether temporary or permanent residents, to work in Canada.
 If you’re eligible for benefits from the Canadian government, you will also require a SIN number to receive these services.
 Your employer will also require your SIN number.

 What is a Social Insurance Number?